 - Transfers: return transfers from Kittilä Airport

 - Accommodation: 3 nights in a winter cottage room (winter cottage upgrades available on request)

 - Meals: 3 breakfasts, 2 lunches, 3 dinners

 - The following activities are included in the holiday: Aurora campfire, Aurora hunt by horseback or minibus, Aurora glamping, husky hike and Lapland foodie experience (the order of activities is subject to change)

 - Fully qualified guides and instructors during activities

-Torassieppi Reindeer Farm enjoys an idyllic setting close to the borders of Pallas Ylläs National Park in the north-west corner of Finnish Lapland.
+Torassieppi enjoys an idyllic setting close to the borders of Pallas Ylläs National Park in the north-west corner of Finnish Lapland.
 Autumn here is a time of change.
 The landscapes transform into vibrant colour, wildlife becomes more active as it prepares for the long winter, and the nights draw longer following 24 hours of daylight during the summer.
 This combination makes for the perfect Aurora hunting escape, as not only can you potentially witness captivating displays, but you can also enjoy ‘Ruska’, which is a local word used to describe the changing colours of the leaves which takes place for around two-three weeks each year (timing varies, depending on the weather).